Indian Visa Photo Requirements 2026: e-Visa, Regular Visa, BLS/VFS Specs

 Getting the 1:3 aspect ratio right is tricky.
 The signature must be clearly legible with no portions cut off.

-If you are applying for a regular Indian visa (not e-Visa) through BLS International or VFS Global, you need both a digital upload AND physical printed photos.
+If you are applying for a regular Indian visa (not e-Visa) through BLS International or VFS Global, the Indian visa photo upload requires both a digital file AND physical printed photos.
+The digital upload happens during the online application and follows the BLS/VFS portal specifications below; the printed photos are submitted in person at the application center.

 Digital Upload Specifications